Skip to content

 When you work your program and go through all of the relevant steps, you’ll give yourself a highly reduced chance of relapsing later on and falling back into your bad old ways.
 That’s what this is all about because stopping the use of a drug or alcohol is one thing, but it’s something else entirely to ensure that you never relapse again in the future.
 Your program can help with that though.

 If you’ve been experiencing addiction troubles, you too might find that a 12-step program helps you to put those problems behind you.
-There’s plenty of help out there if you’re looking for support with overcoming an addiction and putting a program in place, especially if you want to pursue AA or NA.
+There’s plenty of help out there if you’re looking for support with overcoming addiction and putting a program in place, especially if you want to pursue AA or NA.

 Download this article